-I, however, see bad form and bizarre stuff in the traditional gym almost every day that is in no way related to CrossFit.
+I, however, see the bad form and bizarre stuff in the traditional gym almost every day that is in no way related to CrossFit.
 Given this, I have been curious to know exactly why the sport continues to create such a negative buzz in the fitness industry.

-In a quest to understanding CrossFit better, I had a Fitness Chat with professional CrossFit athlete Alan Foulis, who in 2015, became the first ever South African to qualify for the CrossFit Granite Games in Minnesota, USA.
+In a quest to understanding CrossFit better, I had a Fitness Chat with professional CrossFit athlete Alan Foulis, who in 2015, became the first-ever South African to qualify for the CrossFit Granite Games in Minnesota, USA.
 Alan has been a CrossFit coach since 2013 and has participated in quite a few international Games.
 Alan shares his professional and personal perspective on the sport.

 What is CrossFit if you had to explain it to a novice and how is it different from traditional training?

 CrossFit is a strength and conditioning program designed to improve your fitness by using weights, cardio, and gymnastics within the group training environment.

 This may not sound very different from a group class at a conventional gym yet, but as you unpack all the elements within the box, it becomes apparent why this regime has grown so fast and will be here for a long time to come.

 From a training perspective, it differs from traditional exercise in that the class will be an hour-long and within that class, you will spend time working on weight training, gymnastic skills, and then complete what is called the Workout of the Day(WOD).

 The WOD is where the mundane and repetition of regular training is avoided completely.
 The goal is to use as many different movements in as many different combinations as you can come up with, to make a workout that continues to keep the body guessing and therefore force it to continually adapt and improve.
 In my opinion, this is the way the human body is supposed to be trained.